Xadeck/jekyll-terminal/README.md

 ## To be done

+- [ ] support simple selection of commands only
 - [ ] make path to stylesheet configurable
 - [ ] simplify the stylesheet using Sass
 - [ ] add themes for the terminal colors